 A family of three, living in a terraced house using other than electric heating, consumes about 4,000 kWh a year.
 If they have electric heating, the figure is about 12,000 kWh.

 Electricity saving tip: When refrigerating appliances need to refrigerate themselves as little as possible, they consume as little electricity as possible.
-So do not place a refrigerating appliance next to anything hot, such as a cooker.
+Therefore, do not place a refrigerating appliance next to anything hot, such as a cooker.
 Use a thermometer to check that the appliances are not too cold: a suitable temperature for a fridge is plus 5 Celsius, while a freezer should be at minus 18 Celsius.
 Check also that the seals are intact, and replace them if not.
 Remember to defrost your freezer regularly.

 Electricity saving tip: If you have electric heating, consider getting an air source heat pump.
 It is an effective way to heat your home and reduce your electricity bill.
 An air source heat pump is at its best when the temperature is a little above freezing in the spring and autumn: it can yield up to three- or four-fold the heat compared to the amount of electricity it consumes.